 Royal Fabrics: Linen as a Symbol of Purity

-The foundation of pharaonic clothing was linen, made from flax grown along the Nile.
-Linen symbolized cleanliness, light, and moral purity—qualities essential for a ruler considered divine.
+Linen—the fabric of the Nile—was the backbone of pharaonic dress.
+Made from flax grown along the river, linen symbolized cleanliness, light, and moral purity—qualities expected of a ruler with sacred duties.

 - Ultra-fine linen, often translucent